jenkins-x/enhancements/proposals/gotemplate_for_quickstarts/README.md

 version where exposed the need for multiple packs for different java version could probably be eliminated.

+## Custom values

 I also propose support for adding custom values.
+Somehow the quickstart / pack should have requirements on values for the user to fill in.
+The types of input items should (at least) be boolean, select, multi select and in text format.

+Fields could be defined as optional based on values already inputed by user.
+For example if a user opts to enable database support they should be asked for more datails.

 This could be done in a similar way as it was done in the apps functionality of Jenkins X 2, where the json schema for a helm chart (values.schema.json) where used to prompt the user for missing values.

+## UI neutral

+We currently only have a terminal UI to create an application.
+It would be preferable to build the new functionality so alternative UIs (ie web) are feasable.

+## Use ska?

+A templating tool/library that support some of these things already is https://github.com/gchiesa/ska/.
+It only seem to support asking for text values.
+On the other hand it also supports updating an application from a quickstart.

+It does support multiple templates for one app, which we need (quickstart and pack).

+## Build UI with huh?

+A library to gather information from the user is https://github.com/charmbracelet/huh.

 # Drawbacks